grzesiek-galezowski/tdd-ebook/manuscript/220_Weaker_and_better_composabiity.md

 }
 ~~~

 This is better.
-For example, as `ProductOutput` is a higher level abstraction (most probably an interface, as we discussed earlier), the implementations of the `Basket` interface can be developed independently
-from the specific output type and the `WriteTo()` method is more useful as it can be reused with different kinds of outputs.
+For example, as `ProductOutput` is a higher level abstraction (most probably an interface, as we discussed earlier) no implementation of the `WriteTo` method must be tied to any particular storage kind.
+This means that we are more free to develop different implementations of this method.
+In addition, each implementation of the `WriteTo` method is more useful as it can be reused with different kinds of `ProducOutput`s.

+So the general rule is: make interfaces real abstractions by abstracting away the implementation details from them.
+Only then are you free to create different implementations of the interface that are not constrained by dependencies they do not want or need.

+TODO

 ### Protocols

-So, we said that objects are connected (composed) together and communicate through interfaces, just as in IP network.
-There is another similarity though, that's as important.
-It's protocols (you can also encounter them by the name of contracts).
+You already know that objects are connected (composed) together and communicate through interfaces, just as in IP network.
+There is another similarity though, that's as important as this one.
+It's *protocols*.

 #### Protocols exist